Shulabad, Iran: Population

 At the time of the 2006 National Census, the population was 484 in 93 households, when it was the village of Shulabad-e Sofla in Zaz-e Sharqi Rural District.
-The following census in 2011 counted 1,553 people in 336 households, by which time the village had merged with the villages of Asar, Del Suran, Derakht Chaman, Khodadadkosh-e Olya, Khodadadkosh-e Sofla, Sarlak, and Shulabad-e Olya to form the city of Shulabad.
+The following census in 2011 counted 1,553 people in 336 households.
+Shulabad-e Sofla, after having merged with the villages of Asar, Del Suran, Derakht Chaman, Khodadadkosh-e Olya, Khodadadkosh-e Sofla, Sarlak, and Shulabad-e Olya, was converted to a city and renamed Shulabad.
 The 2016 census measured the population of the city as 1,531 people in 422 households.